 This can be difficult, as the nuances of the law are somewhat subjective.
 Victims who wish to pursue a premises liability claim should consider speaking to a lawyer.

-Whether you think you have a claim or you're unsure, don't hesitate to reach out to our Dayton law office and ask to speak to attorneys Kevin Attkisson or Matthew Jewson.
-They have 40 years of combined experience and a reputation for being heavy hitters.
-You can rest easy knowing they will have your back from beginning to end.
+Whether you think you have a claim or you're unsure, don't hesitate to reach out to our Dayton law office and ask to speak to attorney Kevin Attkisson.
+He has 40 years of combined experience and a reputation for a being heavy hitter.
+You can rest easy knowing he will have your back from beginning to end.

 To schedule a free consultation, contact us online or call our main office at 937-276-9700.
 Consultations are available at any of our satellite offices throughout Ohio by appointment only.